 However, the ambulance crew may have given the patient 0.5mg IM adrenaline, which does not feature in the BTS guidelines.
 This treatment is included in the ambulance guidelines, in part, due to the chance of misdiagnosing anaphylaxis and therefore the chance of inappropriately withholding adrenaline from this cohort.
 It also represents a relatively safe final treatment option for those patients with failing ventilation, in whom inhaled bronchodilators may be ineffective but who still urgently require bronchodilation.
 Interestingly, the UK Resuscitation Council suggest that IM adrenaline can be used as a first line drug in asthmatic cardiac arrest if IV access cannot be rapidly gained, stating that the benefit is uncertain but it is unlikely to be harmful.

-In those patients who have deteriorated further, into a respiratory or cardiac arrest, the ambulance crew may be utilising in-line nebulisation with a T-piece attached to an airway or directly to the resuscitation bag.
-However, the practice of using in-line nebulisation with an endotracheal tube was recently removed from the ambulance guidelines due to the theoretically increased risk of a tension pneumothorax (it is postulated that the 6-8L/min of oxygen driving the nebuliser may create a high degree of PEEP which would lead to increased gas trapping in the alveoli, worsening the efficacy of ventilation and reducing venous return through the increased intrathoracic pressure.
-Add this trapped volume to the positive pressure tidal volume from a BVM and this also increases the chance of barotrauma and subsequent tension pneumothorax).
+Previous pre-hospital guidelines included utilising a T-piece to deliver nebulised bronchodilator therapy via an endotracheal tube and ventilation circuit however, this was removed due to risk of a tension pneumothorax.
+It is postulated that the 6-8L/min of oxygen driving the nebuliser may create a high degree of PEEP which would lead to increased gas trapping in the alveoli, worsening the efficacy of ventilation and reducing venous return through the increased intrathoracic pressure.
+Add this trapped volume to the positive pressure tidal volume from a BVM and this also increases the chance of barotrauma and subsequent tension pneumothorax.
+This is no longer current practice in the UK, nor part of the Resus Council Guidelines.

 Resus Room Management